osqp/osqp_benchmarks/problem_classes/maros_meszaros_data/README.md

     extract_sif.m
     ```

 The .mat files should appear in the `maros_meszaros_data/` folder.
-This repository already includes the converted files so that the scripts are easier do download and execute.
+This repository already includes the converted files so that the scripts are easier to download and execute.